NekomammaT/StocDeltaN/README.md

 ## StocDeltaN
-StocDeltaN is a numerical solver of the stochastic-delta N formalism writen in C++.
+StocDeltaN is a numerical solver of the stochastic-delta N formalism written in C++.

 ## How to use
 All required programs are packed into `source` directory.
 Please download this directory to your working space.